 Increased Height and Density Provisions

+Amendments to Section 37 of the Planning Act now require municipalities to prepare a Community Benefits Charge Study with a Community Benefits By-law in order to obtain benefits from increased height and density.
+The following policies shall be utilized with respect to any Community Benefit opportunities that may arise until such time that the original Section 37 benefits are no longer in effect.

 Council may pass Zoning By-laws in accordance with the Planning Act to permit an increase in the maximum height or density of a development, in exchange for the provision of such facilities, services or matters as are set out in the By-law.